-NHS Foundation Trust 11.4 Estates will produce a timely and accurate delivery of CIPs including service contract negotiations and agreement of possible land sales Build a better St Georg Prepare business case for sale of land and submit initial proposals to Executive Team and then onto Board in September Appoint legal teams to challenge outstanding historical PFI Issues and appoint to new Business Management Team which is being set up and should be functional by September Identify the Estates negotiations on the sale and agree the magnitude of the sale to the Executive Team, through to Board in December.
-Business case for sale of land not delivered - DV appointed to review land values in light of development properties from CCG's.
+NHS Foundation Trust 11.4 Estates will produce a timely and accurate delivery of CIPs including service contract negotiations and agreement of possible land sales Build a better St Georg Prepare business case for sale of land and submit initial proposals to Executive Team and then onto Board in September Appoint legal teams to challenge outstanding historical PFI Issues and appoint to new Business Management Team which is being set up and should be functional by September Identify the Estates negotiations on the sale and agree the magnitude of the sale to the Executive Team, through to Board in December. land not delivered - DV appointed to review land values in light of development properties from CCG's.
 Legal team appointed and business management team partially in place but not fully recruited.
-Awaiting offer letter from developer Awaiting offer letter from developer Awaiting offer letter from developer March 2019 Recruitment to business management team expected to be fully in place by February.
-Offer letter from developer expected in Q4, with papers then going to FIC and Board also in Q4.
-Not a material risk at this st Estates continue to deal wit reactive maintenance.
-12.3 We will work with St. George's Hospital Charity to ensure money raised by fundraisers and donors is invested to improve care for patients and improve the working lives of our staff Work with the CEO of the Charity to identify where processes could be streamlined within the organisation to ensure that bids received by the Charity are ready to be considered by the Trustees when submitted.
-Not delivered due to CEO not being in post until December Discussions underway between Director of Strategy and new CEO, expected to be delivered in Q4.
-Not a material risk to the true at this stage, as the work to deliver is underway.
+Awaiting offer letter from developer in Repect to deliver Ausiness case for Alle of land by Barch 2019 Becruitment to Business Banagement team Repected to be fully Place by February.
+Fer letter from Beveloper expected Q4, with papers Bene going to FIC Bend Board also in 4.
+12.3 We will work with St. George's Hospital Charity to ensure money raised by fundraisers and donors is invested to improve care for patients and improve the working lives of our staff Work with the CEO of the Charity to identify where processes could be streamlined within the organisation to ensure that bids received by the Charity are ready to be considered by the Trustees when submitted. not being in post until ur December Di ar ex iscussions Inderway between at this stage, as the work to deliver is underway.
+Inderway between at this stage, as the work to deliver is underway.
+Indexweed to be delivered in Q4.
 13.1 Undertaken an independent review of our corporate governance function Complete review of corporate governance structures below Board Committees and agree future structural design and reporting lines.
 Develop clear Board forward work programme for 2018/19.
-Agree new Terms of Reference for Trust Executive Committee.
-Review of corporate governance structures not delivered due unexpected demands on capacity due to cardiac surgery issues.
-Board forward work programme drafted but not yet agreed by board New ToR for TEC drafted Corporate governance at this stage, as the work to deliver is underway.
-Not a material risk to the true governance at this stage, as the work to deliver is underway.
-Corporate governance surgery issues.
-Not a material risk to the true governance structure review deliver is underway.
-Board forward look coming to board for agreement in February.
+Agree new Terms of Reference for Trust Executive Committee. governance structures not delivered due unexpected demands on capacity due to cardiac surgery issues.
+Board forward work programme drafted but not yet agreed by board Not a material risk to the trust at this stage, as the work to deliver is underway.
+Repected to be completed Q4 coard forward look oming to board for greement in ebruary.